By Danny Huerta

 How to handle stress while caring for others and themselves

 Children learn that stress is inevitable and difficult, yet manageable.
-They learn ideas and skills for taking care of themselves when there are a lot of demands while maintaining connection and relationship.
+They learn ideas and skills for taking care of themselves when there are a lot of demands while maintaining connections and relationships.

 To have a flexible mindset